drivet/website/content/blog/miscellanea/blade-runner-2049.md

 has more to offer than just pain, he trots out a fresh copy of Rachel from the original film.
 From a technical standpoint, it was amazingly done.
-Though I knew that it had to have been so, I simply could not tell that [Sean Young][22]'s 20 year old face had been grafted onto a completely different body via CGI.
+Though I knew that it had to have been so, I simply could not tell that [Sean Young][22]'s 20 year old face had been digitally grafted onto a completely different body.
 From a narrative standpoint, however, it was a completely wasted exercise since the character is summarily executed when Deckard refuses her advances.